erlang/otp/lib/asn1/doc/guides/asn1_getting_started.md

   decoder for the BER back end

-The reason for this division of the interfaces into compile-time and runtime is that only runtime modules (`asn1rt*`) need to be loaded in an embedded system.
+The reason for this division of the interfaces into compile-time and runtime is that only runtime modules (`asn1rt_nif`) need to be loaded in an embedded system.

 ### Compile-Time Functions

 The ASN.1 compiler can be started directly from the command line by the `erlc` program.
 This is convenient when compiling many ASN.1 files from the command line or when using Makefiles.
-Some examples of how the `erlc` command can be used to start the ASN.1 compiler:
+Here some examples showing of how `erlc` can compile ASN.1 modules:

 ```text
 erlc Person.asn